-Employees of the state of Hessen are expected to follow the recommendations of the Robert-Koch Institute for protection against the coronavirus Sars-CoV-2.
-These particularly include the distance regulations (keeping a distance of at least 1.5 metres), hygiene measures, wearing a mouth-and-nose cover (“everyday mask”) and regular airing of closed rooms.
+Employees of the state of Hessen are expected to follow the RKI recommendations for protection against the coronavirus SARS-CoV-2.
+These particularly include the distance regulations (keeping a distance of at least 1.5 metres), hygiene measures, wearing a medical mask and regular airing of closed rooms.

 This also means that personal contacts with colleagues should be kept to a minimum and telephone or video conferences should be held instead.
 If possible, electronic mail should be used primarily.
-Accordingly, events and face-to-face meetings must be reduced to an absolute minimum and are only possible if the distance and hygiene regulations can be observed in the respective rooms.
+Accordingly, events and face-to-face meetings are only possible if the distance and hygiene regulations can be observed in the respective rooms.

-The availability via telephone or electronically must be guaranteed while working from home.
-Working overtime is generally not possible while working from home.
-Deviations from this are only permitted in special individual cases, if the current, pandemic-related workload makes this necessary.
+In the case of mobile working, availability by telephone or digitally must be ensured.
+Overtime is generally not possible in the case of mobile working.
+Deviations from this are only permissible in special individual cases if the current pandemic-related workload requires it.

 What do I need to keep in mind when I deal with official documents while working from home?

 - Please only take home the documents specifically required for your work.
-You should only keep these documents at home as long as your work with these (do not leave them at home after you finished working with them).
+You should only keep these documents at home as long as you work with them (do not leave them at home after you finished working with them).